peterliu-2000/ProtectedSeas/README.md

 Some Analysis on External AIS data source, looks promising with caveats [link](peter/EDAs/external_ais_EDA.ipynb)

 ## May 8, W6

 More on CNN architecture exploration:
 * Tried using more than 3 input channels for track preprocess: counts, mean speed, mean turning, std speed, std turning.
 * Performance degraded severely (~40% accuracy) as model collapses towards predicting the most common class

-(double check: AIS labelled 'class b' can be a fishing vessl)

 Next Steps:
 * **Main**: Rerun previous models on non-transit tracks predicted by activity-xgboost-model, see if anything new comes up